mflannel/BusStopLocator/README.md

-# BusStopLocator
+# 🚌BusStopLocator
-The purpose of this project is to practice:
+## The best method of diving into:
 - Core Location
 - MapKit
 - UIKit